akamiru/sort/README.md

 # sort
-three-pivot quicksort + novel linear time suffix array construction algorithm
+three-pivot quicksort + novel linear time suffix array construction algorithm by depth awareness

 # info
 See comments in daware.h for info on the new SACA

-See quick.h for the three pivot quicksort
+See quick.h for the three-pivot quicksort

 # benchmark
-####benchmark results for the modified libdivsuft on the gauntlet corpus (times include ONLY the trsort/daware calls):
+####benchmark results for the modified libdivsufsort on the gauntlet corpus (times include ONLY the trsort/daware calls):

 | File          |     Size     |      trsort | daware    | OMP trsort | OMP daware |
 |---------------|-------------:|------------:|----------:|-----------:|-----------:|